 Key investments are required to support necessary activities occurring before, during, and after the integration in order to enable the two organizations to come together and operate effectively.
-The major components include transformation management, information technology integration and transaction (note: workforce restructuring, workforce harmonization of compensation and benefits and pay equity details are provided in the Section 4 - Human Resources Implications of this report.)
+The major components include transformation management, information technology integration and transaction (note: workforce restructuring, workforce harmonization of compensation and benefits and pay equity details are provided in Section 4 - Human Resources Implications of this proposal).

-To determine the investment required, the Finance Working Group leveraged the detailed analyses completed in the Leading for Patients report, as the complexity of the integration of LH and RVHS is believed to be similar in nature.
+To determine the investment required, the Finance Working Group leveraged the detailed analyses completed in the Leading for Patients report, as the complexity of the integration of TSH and RVHS is believed to be similar in nature.

-3. Transformation Management: \$1.9M
+3. Transformation Management: \$4.3M

-Transformation will involve a review and refresh of governance and leadership structure for LH.
-A significant focus of the new leadership team over the first three years will be to bring together and reorganize the two organizations in order to realize the benefits of integration.
-The revised leadership team will, therefore, need a formal transformation management structure and resources to successfully execute on the integration, while also leading LH to achieving its strategic and operational plans and commitments to the Central East LHIN over the first three years.
+Transformation will involve establishment of a new governance and leadership structure for Amalco.
+A significant focus of the new leadership team over the first three years will be to bring together and restructure the former organizations in order to realize the benefits of integration.
+The new leadership team will, therefore, need a formal transformation management structure and resources to successfully execute on the integration, while also leading Amalco to achieving its strategic and operational plans and commitments to the Central East LHIN over the first three years.

-A transformation management structure would essentially function as a Project Management Office, accountable to the senior leadership team, with a mandate to coordinate and support the multiple projects required for LH to function effectively.
+A transformation management structure would essentially function as a Project Management Office, accountable to the senior leadership team, with a mandate to coordinate and support the multiple projects required for Amalco to function effectively.
 Projects will include workforce restructuring, implementation of new collective agreements with labour unions, back office services integration and Lean-driven process improvement to generate operating efficiencies.
 Given the importance and complexity of this work, this would be a senior level, multi-disciplinary team, with strong project management support.